 - DEFAULT AND CONSEQUENCES OF DEFAULT

-14.1 Interest on overdue invoices or instalments shall accrue daily from the date when payment becomes due, until the date of payment, at a rate of two and a half percent (2.5%) per calendar month.
+15.1 Interest on overdue invoices or instalments shall accrue daily from the date when payment becomes due, until the date of payment, at a rate of 2% per calendar month.

-14.2 If the Customer owes the Seller any money the Customer shall indemnify the Seller from and against all costs and disbursements incurred by the Seller in recovering the debt.
+15.2 If the Customer owes the Seller any outstanding amount under this Agreement the Customer shall indemnify the Seller from and against all costs and disbursements incurred by the Seller in recovering the unpaid amount.

-14.4 Without prejudice to the Seller’s other remedies at law the Seller shall be entitled to cancel all or any order of the Customer which remains unfulfilled and all amounts owing to the Seller shall, whether or not due for payment, become immediately payable if:
+15.3 Without prejudice to the Seller’s other remedies at law the Seller shall be entitled to suspend or cancel all or any order of the Customer which remains unfulfilled, suspend or terminate the supply of Services or the Solutions to the Customer, and all amounts owing to the Seller shall, whether or not due for payment, become immediately payable if:

 - TERM & TERMINATION

 16.1 This Agreement will remain in force until the earlier of:

 (a) the date it is terminated in accordance with the terms of this Agreement by either party;